kentlouisetonino/kentlouisetonino/README.md

 <br />

 ### [ `About` ]

-> - 🔧 I’m currently working as a `Software Engineer` at Cell 5 Limited.
 > - 🎯 I'm currently learning `Go`, `Firebase`, and `GCP`.
 > - 🧠 My current specialties are `TypeScript`, `NodeJS`, `APIs`, and `Backend`.
 > - 👍 Most of my interest are in `Backend`, `CLI`, and `Cloud Computing` (still learning).